envicutor/drafts/flow.rst

   - Every n seconds

-    - For each lease in thee InMemoryStore
+    - For each lease in the InMemoryStore

       - If lease - now's timestamp > threshold

-        - Remove the least from the InMemoryStore
+        - Remove the lease from the InMemoryStore
         - Enqueue the submission id in the InMemoryStore

 Getting the submission status flow